Dr. Jochen Hoerth

-Jochen Hoerth is an Associate in the M&A/Corporate practice group in the Firm's Frankfurt office.
-He advises national and international publicly listed and private companies as well as investors with respect to national and international M&A transactions as well as in terms of corporate and capital market law.
+Jochen (Josh) Hoerth is an Associate in the M&A/Corporate practice group in the Firm's Frankfurt office.
+He advises national and international publicly listed and private companies as well as investors with respect to national and international M&A transactions as well as in terms of corporate, capital market and commercial law.

-Prior to joining White & Case, Jochen Hoerth worked as an Associate and trainee lawyer for another international law firm in Berlin and New York, USA.
+Prior to joining White & Case, Josh worked as an Associate and trainee lawyer for another international law firm in Berlin, Frankfurt and New York City.

-Before beginning his legal traineeship, Jochen Hoerth worked as a Research Associate for the Rule of Law Program Asia of the Konrad Adenauer Foundation, a German government-sponsored NGO, in Singapore.
+Before beginning his legal traineeship, Josh worked as a Research Associate for the Singapore-based Rule of Law Program Asia of German government-sponsored Konrad Adenauer Foundation.

 Advising US-listed The Greenbrier Companies, Inc. on a Joint Venture with Astra Rail Management GmbH.
-Both companies will merge their operational units based in Poland, Romania, Slovakia and Germany.
-The manufacturing, engineering and sale of railcars as well as extensive service capabilities will be bundled within the newly formed company Greenbrier-Astra Rail to strengthen and expand the business in Europe, the Gulf Cooperation Council (GCC) nations and Eurasia.
+Both companies merged their railway production and services units based in Poland, Romania, Slovakia and Germany.